-- Children are regularly assessed through daily sessions and moved into differentiated groups as and when required. - Children are assessed each half term within the phase they are working in using the school's phonics assessments. - Teachers complete the working within and secure proforma for their class termly. - Action plans will be reviewed each half term.
+- Children are regularly assessed through daily sessions and moved into differentiated groups as and when required. - Children are assessed at the end of each term within the phase they are working in using 'Phonics Tracker' - All children in Year 1 and any children in Year 2 who did not pass the PSC in Year 1, sit the government PSC assessment in June. - Action plans will be reviewed regularly.